About Whoa, Wait.

 In 2006, she moved to Nashville.
 Bethany took a position in design consulting at Meridian Home Furnishings (from Amanda’s recommendation).
 After a few years, she decided to make a career switch and go into something that would allow her to help others daily: teaching.
 She got her MA in teaching English language learners at Lipscomb University and began teaching in the Metropolitan Nashville Public School system.
 It was during this time that she started a blog (RIP) to share ideas and good deals.
 In 2013, Bethany moved back to Arkansas with her family and taught for another year before deciding to stay home to raise her daughters.

 Being home also allowed Bethany to focus on growing Whoa, wait.
-Walmart?, which quickly became her full time job.
+Walmart?, which quickly became her full-time job.
 She loves partnering with her BFF, Amanda, to run their business.
 Being a personal shopper (via Instagram) and helping fellow everyday girls find the really cool products in Walmart is by far Bethany’s favorite role.
-Her previous product development experience and understanding of the Walmart world have definitely come in handy on this wild ride, especially with the launch of their apparel line, Whoa, Wait.
-The new line is just one more way Bethany gets to help friends: by ensuring fashion-forward clothes are available at low prices.
+Her previous product development experience and understanding of the Walmart world have definitely come in handy on this wild ride.

 Bethany currently lives in Bentonville with her husband Adam, and their two girls: Matilda and Ingrid.